 Citations consist of two elements:

 Please see the Publication Manual of the American Psychological Association for further info.
-The library has one copy of the Manual in the Ready Reference section on the second floor of the library, and one held on 24 hour reserve.
+The library has one copy of the Manual in the Ready Reference section on the second floor of the library.

 During the summer of 2009 the APA published the 6th edition of its Publication Manual.
 This revised edition embodies changes to multiple different citation formats -- citations for Internet-based media in particular, but other formats as well.
 Please see the first link below for theMeriam Library's guide to these changes.